-https://redfortyeight.com/2020/01/21/slavery-and-american-racism-were-born-in-genocide-the-nation/ Continue reading “latest…”
+https://redfortyeight.com/2020/07/04/trump-death-clock-headed-to-dc-on-july-4th-to-highlight-presidents-horrific-pandemic-response/ Continue reading “latest…”

 Big business has long held an outsize role in US politics.
 In a plague year, and as politicians prematurely push to reopen the economy, political scientist Thomas Ferguson argues that its place at the center of American life is more grotesque than ever.